pkcpkc/bc-lions-moabit/README.md

 ### Benefits

 - **No Local Setup Required**: Update calendars directly from GitHub.com
+- **Separate Control**: Update training schedules and game schedules independently
 - **Automatic Deployment**: Changes are immediately visible on GitHub Pages (if configured)
 - **Smart Updates**: Only commits when actual changes are detected
 - **Audit Trail**: All updates tracked in git history with timestamps
 - **Manual Control**: Trigger updates on-demand when needed

-### Workflow File
+### Workflow Files

-The action is defined in `.github/workflows/update-termine.yml` and can be customized as needed.
+The actions are defined in:
+- `.github/workflows/update-termine.yml` - Training schedule updates
+- `.github/workflows/update-spiele.yml` - Game schedule updates

 ## Execution Patterns